An explanation of how part-time professors accumulate seniority and how to see how much you have.

 - Two points are earned for each member of the Bargaining Committee.

-- Two points are earned for participating on a Departmental Assembly.
+- One point is earned for participating on a Departmental Assembly.

 - A member can earn up to a total of eight (8) seniority points per year for participation on various University or joint employer-employee committees.